gtzefrain/portfolio/README.md

-# portfolio
-Personal Web Design Portfolio
+# Personal Portfolio

+Uses React and SASS

+# How to run

+npm install
+npm start